VanVDC/ev/README.md

 ## Features

-- Full stack web application utilizing the MERN stack: MongoDB, Express.js, React, and Node.js.
+- Full-stack web application utilizing the MERN stack: MongoDB, Express.js, React, and Node.js.
 - Authorization and authentication implemented with JWT and bcrypt.
 - Front-End styles and shop components built with CSS and Bootstrap.
-- Users can create account through application.
+- Users can create an account through the application.
 - Users can add profile information, payment information, shop, and checkout.
-- Add PEV device and update them as they get processed
+- Add PEV devices and update them as they get processed
-- Admin account can add and delete products, handle shipment, drop and edit user accounts.
+- Admin accounts can add and delete products, handle shipment, and drop and edit user accounts.

 ## Status

-Project is: finished with option to expand functionality and DRY out code.
+The project is: finished with the option to expand functionality and DRY out code.

 ## Inspiration

 The inspiration for EV-Wheels came as I was riding my e-bike.
-With the increase of PEV device currently available in the market.
-I decided to create a store to sell all my favorite device and allow users easily shop for PEV in one location.
+With the increase of PEV devices currently available in the market.
+I decided to create a store to sell all my favorite devices and allow users easily shop for PEV in one location.

 ## Contact

 Created by [Van Vy](vanby.com)
-Feel free to contact me for any questions!
+Feel free to contact me with any questions!

 ## License